bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Greg Sanders: 00:02:04

-Yeah, so I just I've been working with James a little bit on this OpVault proposal and that's why I'm here.
+Yeah, so I just I've been working with James a little bit on this opvault proposal and that's why I'm here.

 NVK: 00:02:11